-One of the nation's premier coaches, Carol Owens is in her 16th season on the Notre Dame women's basketball coaching staff, and her seventh as associate head coach for the Fighting Irish, having originally been elevated to that position by head coach Muffet McGraw prior to the 2002-03 season (holding that role through the 2004-05 campaign), and then again in the summer of 2012.
+One of the nation's premier coaches, Carol Owens enters her 18th season on the Notre Dame women's basketball coaching staff, and her ninth as associate head coach for the Fighting Irish, having originally been elevated to that position by head coach Muffet McGraw prior to the 2002-03 season (holding that role through the 2004-05 campaign), and then again in the summer of 2012.

 Throughout her tenure at Notre Dame, Owens has focused on working with the Fighting Irish post players, while also assisting with the program's nationally-ranked recruiting efforts (Notre Dame has attracted 20 consecutive top-20 recruiting classes from 1997-2016 something only two other schools achieved).
 In addition, she has played a key role in the Fighting Irish scouting efforts, helping create the game plans for some of the program's highest-profile wins, including seven over Connecticut and five against Tennessee in the past seven seasons.

 During her 17-year combined stint at Notre Dame (first from 1995-2005, then again since 2010-11), Owens has played an important role in the Fighting Irish's rise to national prominence.
 As the senior member of the program's assistant coaching staff, Notre Dame has posted a 492-99 (.832), averaging close to 29 victories per season in her tenure.
 The Fighting Irish also won the 2001 national championship, played in the 2011, 2012, 2014 and 2015 NCAA title games, reached the NCAA Women's Final Four seven times (1997, 2001, 2011, 2012, 2013, 2014 and 2015), and made 13 Sweet 16 appearances, all with Owens on staff.

-Throughout her career at Notre Dame, Owens has had the magic touch when it comes to developing elite post players, with no fewer than five of her pupils (Natalie Achonwa, Jacqueline Batteast, Katryna Gaither, Ruth Riley, Brianna Turner and Devereaux Peters) earning a combined 10 All-America citations during their college careers before four went on be drafted into the WNBA (winning three league titles as professionals to date).
+Throughout her career at Notre Dame, Owens has had the magic touch when it comes to developing elite post players, with no fewer than six of her pupils (Natalie Achonwa, Jacqueline Batteast, Katryna Gaither, Ruth Riley, Brianna Turner and Devereaux Peters) earning a combined 33 All-America honors during their college careers.
+Four of her post protegees went on be drafted into the WNBA and Riley, Peters and Batteast all went on to claim WNBA titles.